-1. Apply knowledge of computing and mathematics for problem solving in the field of information technology.

-- 2. Demonstrate the ability to identify and analyze user needs to define and create appropriate computing requirements and solutions. - 3.
+- 1. Apply knowledge of computing and mathematics for problem solving in the field of information technology. - 2.
+Demonstrate the ability to identify and analyze user needs to define and create appropriate computing requirements and solutions. - 3.
 Demonstrate the ability to effectively select, evaluate, and integrate information technologies-based solutions in a user environment. - 4.
 Demonstrate the ability to participate effectively in groups or team projects. - 5.
 Demonstrate an ability to understand professional, ethical, and social responsibilities, including the impacts of culture, diversity, and interpersonal relations. - 6.
-Demonstrate proficiency in communicating technical information in formal written reports, documentation, and oral presentations to users and information technology professionals. - 7.
-Demonstrate the ability to identify and analyze the impacts of information technologies and computing on the public, organizations, and individuals. - 8.
-Demonstrate the ability to identify and apply current and emerging technologies and tools for information technologies solutions. - 9.
-Demonstrate expertise in the core information technologies, including database management, information management and security, object-oriented programming, computer architecture, systems architecture, operating systems, and networking.
+Demonstrate proficiency in communicating technical information in formal written reports, documentation, and oral presentations to users and information technology professionals.